N3bby/mobiele-toepassingen_karavaan/domain/README.md

 5. Remove a Trip ✔
 6. Add a participant to a Trip ✔
 7. Get a list of participants to a Trip ✔
-8. Get a single participant to a Trip by using the Trip ID and the participant ID
+8. Get a single participant to a Trip by using the Trip ID and the participant ID ✔
+9. Remove a participant from a Trip
 9. Add an Expense to a Trip
 10. Add a participant to an Expense
 11. Add a Payment to an Expense